-Wood-based composite reduces carbon footprint of household appliances
+Wood-based composite reduces carbon footprint of kitchen appliances

 Uusi puu – The New Wood Project shows what wood can do.
 The project promotes wood-based innovations and provides information about them.